 We take our time to listen and respect each other’s views by having open discussions to explore and reflect upon our experiences, feelings and, or thoughts.
 We discuss the similarities and differences between ourselves and others and among families, faiths, communities, cultures, and traditions.
 We do this by celebrating and providing all children with experiences and opportunities to learn and discover about the world around them.

-Our British Values Policy can be found here; Coming soon
+Our British Values Policy can be found here; British values

 Some of the exciting things we have been up to that promotes British Values at Kymbrook Pre-School.